bcgov/OCWA/frontend/README.md

 }
 ```
 ### Groups and Modes
-There are 2 default groups a user can belong to; Exporter(/exporter by default)
+There are 3 groups a user can belong to;

+##### Exporter (/exporter by default)
+This interface allows a user to create new data or code export requests or download
+files from the SRE, depending on which environment OCWA is running in.
+In the SRE
+you can download approved import requests and outside of SRE you can download
+approved export requests

-or Output Checker (/oc by default).
-In addition the app has 2 modes it can run in,
+##### Output Checker (/oc by default)
-export or download.
-Note that the `export` value works for both the OC or Exporter
-and can be really any value or nil, but if it is set to `download` it'll open an
-exporter-only download interface.
+Output Checkers can review requests and approve them or flag the request and
+discuss the reasons why the request has been flagged with the exporter

+##### Reports (/reports by default)
+Reports is a simple analytics tool that gathers all _submitted_ requests for purposes
+of analyzing trends like approval time, and can be filtered by project or exporter.

 ## Installation